IMAGE ABOVE FROM ABC NEWS

 To understand why people are often misdiagnosed for flu-related illness when something even more serious is occurring, let’s first list the common symptoms of the flu.

 - Shortness of Breath

-As opposed to a cold, in which symptoms are less severe and come on slowly, the flu seems to hit you within hours.
+As opposed to a cold, in which symptoms are less severe and come on more slowly, the flu seems to hit you within hours.
 The fatigue may be the first symptom, followed by body aches, scratchy throat, cough, runny nose and then fever.
-The fever could range anywhere from 100 – 106 F. The fever usually last 2 days and the majority of those affected by the flu will average symptoms from 3-5 days.
+The fever could range anywhere from 100 – 106 F. The fever usually lasts 2 days and the majority of those affected by the flu will average symptoms from 3-5 days.

 How can you die from the flu?